testastrafy/astrafy_test/README.md

 ### Explanation

-For this task, we got tthe data from two different files that have been loaded into our DBT project as seed files:
+For this task, we got the data from two different files that have been loaded into our DBT project as seed files:
 - orders_recrutement.csv
 - sales_recrutement.csv